-- 2.1 The Members' Code of Conduct includes the following provisions which are particularly relevant in relation to Members in their dealings with contractors/developers and other third parties. - 2.2 Paragraph 4 of the Members' Code requires that Members must carry out their duties and responsibilities with due regard to the principle of equality of opportunity for all people regardless of their gender, race, disability, sexual orientation, age or religion. - 2.3 Paragraph 7 of the Members' Code provides that Members must not use their position improperly to confer on or secure for themselves or any other person an advantage or create or avoid for themselves or any other person a disadvantage. - 2.4 Part 3 of the Members' Code contains detailed provisions concerning the disclosure of personal interests and where Members believe these provisions may be relevant they should seek advice from the Monitoring Officer, Deputy Monitoring Officer or other senior officer in Legal & Democratic Services.
+- 2.1 The Members' Code of Conduct includes the following provisions which are particularly relevant in relation to Members in their dealings with (would be) contractors/developers and other third parties. - 2.2 Paragraph 4 of the Members' Code requires that Members must carry out their duties and responsibilities with due regard to the principle of equality of opportunity for all people regardless of their gender, race, disability, sexual orientation, age or religion.